 Set the notification to say something like “Your order amount is almost at the $1000 eligibility for a 10% discount.
 Order just a bit more and you’ll automatically get the discount”.

-In this case, you may want to check off “Notify only” option, so that the order can be submitted in case the customer chooses not to increase their order amount just to get the discount.
+In such a case, you may want to select the “Notify only” option, so the order can be submitted if the customer chooses not to take advantage of the discount.